Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/getting-notified-in-javascript-when-a-media-query-changes.md

 }
 ```

-Now, if we resize and hit the media query, our screen will turn green or red depending on yes or no.
+If we resize and hit the media query, our screen will turn green or red depending on yes or no.

 See this Codepen for a demo.